swiftlang/swift-testing/Documentation/Proposals/NNNN-custom-test-execution-traits.md

 I propose the following new APIs:

-- A new protocol `CustomTestExecuting` with a single required `execute(...)` method.
+- A new protocol `TestExecuting` with a single required `execute(...)` method.
   This will be called to run a test, and allows the conforming type to perform custom logic before or after.
-- A new property `customTestExecutor` on the `Trait` protocol whose type is an `Optional` value of a type conforming to `CustomTestExecuting`.
-A `nil` value from this property will skip calling the `execute(...)` method.
+- A new property `testExecutor` on the `Trait` protocol whose type is an `Optional` value of a type conforming to `TestExecuting`.
+A `nil` value for this property will skip calling the `execute(...)` method.
-- A default implementation of `Trait.customTestExecutor` whose value is `nil`.
+- A default implementation of `Trait.testExecutor` whose value is `nil`.
-- A conditional implementation of `Trait.customTestExecutor` whose value is `self` in the common case where the trait type conforms to `CustomTestExecuting` itself.
+- A conditional implementation of `Trait.testExecutor` whose value is `self` in the common case where the trait type conforms to `TestExecuting` itself.

-Since the `customTestExecutor` property is optional and `nil` by default, the testing library cannot invoke the `execute(...)` method unless a trait customizes test behavior.
+Since the `testExecutor` property is optional and `nil` by default, the testing library cannot invoke the `execute(...)` method unless a trait customizes test behavior.
 This avoids the "unnecessarily lengthy backtraces" problem above.

 Below are the proposed interfaces: